Sexual and Relationship Violence

 - Counseling Center emergency services are available for those who have just experienced any sort of relationship or sexual violence and need help with next step

 - The Counseling Center offers a number of services geared toward helping those who have experienced trauma associated with sexual or relationship violence, including:

-- To begin any of these services, please first schedule an intake appointment.
+- To begin any of these services, please first schedule a brief assessment.
 The Counseling Center is a confidential resource.
 As such, counselors are not required to report instances of sexual or relationship violence to the university.

 - CARE to Stop Violence office of the University Health Center offers free and confidential services for those who have experienced sexual or relationship violence.
 Services include:

 - Help accessing medical care and legal assistance